AdaCore/gnatcoverage/doc/gnatcov/cov_object.rst

    ``xcov[+]``, ``html[+]``, ``dhtml`` and ``asm``, with interpretations that vary  depending on the assessed criteria.
 See the corresponding documentation later in this chapter for more details.
+   This option accepts comma separated values and/or can be specified multiple times on the command line, in which case there will be one report produced for each of the requested annotation formats.

 .. include:: cov_common_switches.rst